stefmolin/data-morph/README.md

 Data Morph is intended to be used as a teaching tool to illustrate the importance of data visualization.
 Here are some potential classroom activities for instructors:

-- **Statistics Focus**: Have students pick one of the [built-in datasets](https://stefaniemolin.com/data-morph/stable/api/data_morph.data.loader.html#data_morph.data.loader.DataLoader) and morph it into all available target shapes.
+- **Statistics Focus**: Have students pick one of the [built-in datasets](https://stefaniemolin.com/data-morph/stable/api/data_morph.data.loader.html#data_morph.data.loader.DataLoader), and morph it into all available [target shapes](https://stefaniemolin.com/data-morph/stable/api/data_morph.shapes.factory.html#data_morph.shapes.factory.ShapeFactory).
 Ask students to comment on which transformations worked best and why.
-- **Design and Coding Focus**: Have students [create a new dataset](https://stefaniemolin.com/data-morph/stable/custom_datasets.html) (*e.g.*, your school logo or something that the student designs) and morph that into multiple target shapes.
+- **Creativity Focus**: Have students [create a new dataset](https://stefaniemolin.com/data-morph/stable/custom_datasets.html) (*e.g.*, your school logo or something that the student designs), and morph that into multiple [target shapes](https://stefaniemolin.com/data-morph/stable/api/data_morph.shapes.factory.html#data_morph.shapes.factory.ShapeFactory).
 Ask students to comment on which transformations worked best and why.
-- **Math and Coding Focus**: Have students create a custom shape (there will be a tutorial in the future) and try morphing a couple of the built-in datasets into that shape.
-Ask students to explain how they chose to calculate the shape and comment on which transformations worked best and why.
+- **Math and Coding Focus**: Have students create a custom [shape](https://stefaniemolin.com/data-morph-talk/#/shape-class-hierarchy) by inheriting from `LineCollection` or `PointCollection` (there will be a tutorial on this in the future), and try morphing a couple of the [built-in datasets](https://stefaniemolin.com/data-morph/stable/api/data_morph.data.loader.html#data_morph.data.loader.DataLoader) into that shape.
+Ask students to explain how they chose to calculate the shape, and comment on which transformations worked best and why.

-If you use Data Morph in your classroom, I would love to hear about it.
-Please [send me a message](https://stefaniemolin.com/contact/) detailing how you are using it and how it goes.
+If you end up using Data Morph in your classroom, I would love to hear about it.
+Please [send me a message](https://stefaniemolin.com/contact/) detailing how you used it and how it went.

 ## Acknowledgements